firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-27-rain-and-the-designs-of-your-body.md

 "Does it hurt?"

-"I guess it’s going to stay hurting," Julio said, showing me the way he was being consumed—in words.
+"I guess it’s going to stay hurting," Julio said, showing me the way he was being consumed — in words.
 There was nothing to say back, no spell to unbind the night.
 The curtain was undone, collecting on the floor, unraveling endlessly.
 Can curtains unravel?
 I don’t even know anymore.

 Maybe there’s just not much to know.